decksplain/decksplain.github.io/_games/cabo.md

 **Setup:**

+- Discard jokers
-- Each player get 4 face down cards, peek at two of them
+- Each player get 4 face down cards, peek (and memorise!) at two of them
 - Remaining cards are placed face down, take the top card and place it face up in the discard pile

 **Take your turn**, either: